 Figure offers competitive interest rates, 15-year and 30-year fixed terms, and a low, 2% origination fee for refinancing a mortgage loan.
 The entire application process is online, with a quick turnaround, helping you get started on paying your loan off faster.
 You can input some basic information and get a no-obligation quote in a matter of minutes.

 If you are looking to refinance a high-value property, you can check out Figure’s jumbo loan refinancing.
-With this, users can get a cash-out jumbo refinance of up to $1,000,000 (with a $500,000 cash-out max).
-Figure also offers jumbo rate refinancing of up to $1,500,000.
+With this, users can get a cash-out jumbo refinance of up to $2,000,000 (with a $500,000 cash-out max).

 Before you do anything, check your mortgage terms for penalties or special instructions